DryZn/Projet-RA-Android/README.md

 <br/><br/>
 Targeting the honeycomb image makes appear a bee flying in the area right in front.
 The bee will go attack the user if he touch her.
 Having his sting lost, she dies.
+Touching a detected horizontal plane makes a flower appear.